 The Samsung Galaxy S5 could boast an all new design with an angled metal body replacing the S4’s plastic form, leaked patents have suggested.

 With the Samsung Galaxy S4 having now been doing the rounds for a couple of months, attention has turned to its successor, with Samsung Galaxy S5 rumours becoming the subject to much speculation.
-Adding to early reports, a newly outed Samsung patent has claimed to show the redesigned form of the next-generation flagship phone.
+Adding to early reports,

 Check out all the Samsung Galaxy S5 release date, news, rumours, specs and price latest right here.